ssenmosip/mosip-temp-documentation/FRS-PMS.md

   "errors": [
     {
       "errorCode": "PMS_PRT_005",
-      "message": "RequestID does not exist"
+      "message": "APIKeyReqID does not exist"
     }
   ]
 }